mobile app bar

 Jeff Ulbrich, Stephen A. Smith, Shedeur Sanders

 To avoid any chance of pranks on draft day, Shedeur had secured a phone number known only to executives from all 32 NFL teams.
 It was a smart move.
-He just didn’t anticipate a defensive coordinator leaving an iPad with the QB’s number open, allowing his callous 21-year-old son to steal it and use it for a prank call.
-Which, honestly, was probably a fair assumption.
+What he couldn’t have anticipated was that a defensive coordinator would leave an iPad with the QB’s number open, allowing his callous 21-year-old son to steal it and use it for a prank call.

 But that’s exactly what happened.
-Newly hired Atlanta Falcons defensive coordinator Jeff Ulbrich left his iPad unattended, and his malicious son Jax took the number from there and used it to call Sanders in the second round right as the New Orleans Saints—who were seen as a likely Shedeur landing spot—were making their pick.
+Newly hired Atlanta Falcons defensive coordinator Jeff Ulbrich left his iPad unattended for a while.
+This gave his son Jax the chance to take the number from there and used it to prank call Sanders in the second round.
+Worse, this happened right as the New Orleans Saints — who were seen as a likely Shedeur landing spot — were making their pick.

-Jax’s friend pretended to be Saints GM Mickey Loomis, raising Sanders’ hopes only to dash them while laughing in a completely disgusting and heartless move.
+Jax’s friend pretended to be Saints GM Mickey Loomis, raising Sanders’ hopes only to dash them, while laughing in a disgustingly heartless manner.

 See, it’s not criminal.
 But it’s unethical, it’s classless, it’s amoral to some degree.
 And I’d like to see the face of that kid.
 Because sometimes you need to be embarrassed.
 That’s what needs to happen to you.
 Now, in my opinion, this kid, I sincerely hope, to Jeff Ulbrich, I sincerely hope he whipped his kid’s a**.
 That’s an a** whippin!
 That is a required a** whipping.